Giant ripple marks along the Columbia River at West Bar, created by catastrophic ice-age flooding

 Chehalis River floodplain near the confluence of the Black River

-In 2015, the Washington State Legislature mandated that the Department of Natural Resources Division of Geology and Earth Resources collect, analyze, and publicly distribute detailed information about our state’s geology using the best available technology – lidar.
+In 2015, the Washington State Legislature mandated that the Department of Natural Resources, Washington Geological Survey collect, analyze, and publicly distribute detailed information about our state’s geology using the best available technology – lidar.
 The main focus of this new push for lidar collection is to map landslides, but there are innumerable additional benefits and applications of this data both inside and outside of the field of geology.

 The goal of the project is to gather high-quality lidar data for the whole state.
 Roughly 25 to 35% of the state has been flown, but the landscape changes over time, as does technology.
 Just as importantly, much of the state only has poor-quality lidar coverage that is of limited use to those relying on the information.
 These lidar collection flights were either scheduled during seasons where leaves are still on deciduous trees or with lower point-density specifications.
 Many areas that have already been collected will be scanned again at better resolution in order to be of use in landslide hazard assessments.